 We are now passing the little village, which is distant a little more than a mile and a half from Fort Erie.
-It has about fifty houses and a little ever three hundred inhabitants.
-Any person wishing to visit Fort Erie, or to proceed to the Falls from this point, can at all times find conveyances at moderate rates.
+It has about fifty houses and a little over three hundred inhabitants.
+Any person Steam Ferry-Chippewa.

+wishing to visit Fort Erie, or to proceed to the Falls from this point, can at all times find conveyances at moderate rates.